-It involves students learning how computers and computer systems work and requires them to develop the ability to think computationally.
-They design and build computer programs and, in the process, learn how to use IT effectively, becoming digitally literate.
+Our computing curriculum forms part of our technology rotations in year 7, with students learning about an array of theory and developing practical skills: how computers and computer systems work, asking the students to think computationally.
+Additionally, we look at the design and building of computer programs and, in the process, learn how to use IT effectively.

 How learning is organised

-In Years 7, 8 and 9 there is a discrete Computing lesson once a week and students receive reports on their Computing capability.
-Students are assessed at the end of each term.
-Students also use the skills learnt in their discrete computing lessons to support their learning in other curriculum subjects: use of ICT permeates the curriculum.
+In year 7, students will complete a baseline test to check previous understanding and will be assessed at the end of each rotation on topics covered.
+Students also use the skills learnt in their discrete computing lessons to support their learning in other curriculum subjects: the use of ICT permeates the curriculum.

 Years 10 & 11

-In Year 10, students can choose to follow either the OCR GCSE Computing course or the Level 2 OCR Cambridge Nationals course in Information Communication Technology, which is equivalent to one GCSE.
+In Year 10, students can choose to follow either the OCR GCSE Computer science 9-1 course or OCR’s Level 1/2 Cambridge National Certificate in Creative iMedia, which is equivalent to one GCSE.

 Back to Curriculum